 You will also find our in-hotel market which takes inspiration from the markets on the island and serves as an open pantry for guests.
 There is a hand painted map by artist Claudia Peña that mimics the memoirs of visitor’s personal travel logs, treasuring items such as native tree leaves, animal depictions and rare shells.

 Next to the hotel are the Pullao Wetlands, which boast a rich array of shorebirds.
-Among them, are the Curved-billed Curlew, Climbing Curlew (a North American species), Chilean Flamingo, Chilean Plover and black-necked Swan.
+Among them, are the Curved-billed Curlew, Hudsonian Godwit (a North American species), Chilean Flamingo, Chilean Plover and black-necked Swan.
 We have undertaken to carry out best practices with the Center for Conservation and Study of Natural Heritage (CECPAN), to promote the sustainable management of these wetlands and preservation of their biodiversity.
 At low tide, local seaweed collectors can be seen gathering their stocks.